 The following is a guest post from Evan Tarver is a small business and investments writer for Fit Small Business.
-If you’d like to submit a guest post to Money Q&A, check out the site’s Guest Posting Guidelines.
+If you’d like to submit a guest post like this one about investing in your 401k retirement plan to Money Q&A, check out the site’s Guest Posting Guidelines.

 A 401k lets you invest a portion of your paycheck into an investment account that can be accessed at retirement.
 Plan contributions are typically invested in a diversified portfolio that includes mutual funds, stocks, bonds, and other investment vehicles permitted by a 401k.
 401ks are the most popular type of retirement plan because of their flexibility and tax advantages.

 5 Reasons Why Investing in a 401k Is a No-Brainer

 A 401k is a great way to save for retirement because you can automatically invest a portion of your pre-or post-tax earnings directly from your paycheck.
 Since contributions are automatic, there’s no need to think about the contributions you should make each month.
 Also, you can’t access your funds without penalty until you’re 59.5 years old and you, therefore, won’t be tempted to spend your retirement money early.

 Further, you decide how much you save for retirement as well as choose the investment vehicles based on your goals and risk tolerance.
 Typically, retirement contributions are invested into a diversified portfolio with a level of risk/return that helps you grow your principal investment.
 Upon retirement, you can withdraw this money and use it to finance your non-working years, taking advantage of 30 years or more of capital gains.

 Finally, most employers will match a certain percentage of your 401k contributions, typically up to 5% of your paycheck.
 This serves as additional funds for your retirement.
 Make sure that you thoroughly understand the rules of your employer regarding matching contributions so you can maximize your 401k plan and have more money to use at retirement.